This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 Recipe inspiration

 Without a doubt, one of my favorite bakers is Nick Malgieri.
-(If you recall, a couple of weeks ago I shared his recipe for the strudel dough in the recipe for a Simple Italian Ricotta Cheese Strudel).
+(I previously shared his recipe for the strudel dough in this cheese strudel recipe.

-Today, I have adapted one of his pie recipes for this baked ricotta dessert.
+I adapted one of his pie recipes for this baked ricotta dessert.
 A few of my friends have stated that this pie tastes exactly like a Sicilian ricotta cheesecake.

 No matter what you call it, one thing is for sure, if you like ricotta (like me), you’ll love this recipe!